NataliaKhaidanova/MT-evaluation-metrics/README.md

 <h2>requirements.txt</h2>

-The [requirements.txt](https://github.com/NataliaKhaidanova/MT_evaluation_metrics/blob/main/requirements.txt) file contains information about the packages and models required to run the implemented traditional (SacreBLEU, TER, and CHRF2) and neural (BLEURT-20, COMET-MQM_2021, and COMET-QE-MQM_2021) metrics.
+The [requirements.txt](https://github.com/NataliaKhaidanova/MT_evaluation_metrics/blob/main/requirements.txt) file contains information about the packages and models required to run and evaluate the implemented traditional (SacreBLEU, TER, and CHRF2) and neural (BLEURT-20, COMET-MQM_2021, and COMET-QE-MQM_2021) metrics.
+It also lists additional packages needed to run all the .py files in the repository.

 <h2>References</h2>